DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

     - IBM Cloud
     - Alibaba Cloud

-- HYBRID CLOUD
+HYBRID CLOUD

 ![image](https://github.com/psaumur/CCNA/assets/106411237/14f910cf-b6e2-4f75-8959-4589d2592e1c)

-    - Basically ANY combination of the preview three deployment types
+    - Basically any combination of the preview three deployment types
     - Example: A private cloud which can offload to a public cloud when necessary

 ---